quantalogic/quantalogic/quantalogic/flow/flow_yaml.md

 - **Observers** 👀: Monitor execution with custom handlers.
 - **Programmatic Control** 🧑‍💻: Manage workflows via `WorkflowManager`.

-This DSL integrates with `Workflow`, `WorkflowEngine`, and `Nodes` classes, making it ideal for everything from simple scripts to AI-driven workflows.
-To illustrate, we’ll use a **Story Generator Workflow** as a running example, derived from `examples/flow/simple_story_generator/story_generator_agent.py`.
+This DSL integrates with `Workflow`, `WorkflowEngine`, and `Nodes` classes, making it versatile for simple scripts to complex AI-driven workflows.
+We’ll use an updated **Story Generator Workflow** as a running example, derived from `examples/flow/simple_story_generator/story_generator_agent.py`, now enhanced with branching and convergence.
 Let’s dive in! 🎉

 ```mermaid
 graph TD